jaclu/tmux-menus/docs/Debugging.md

 If this is defined `Display commands` will be available, regardless of what `@menus_display_commands` is set to.

-Be aware, if this feature is used, it is in most cases recomended to set it to `0` this will make `Display commands` available but not enabled by default.
+Be aware, if this feature is used, it is in most cases recommended to set it to `0` this will make `Display commands` available but not enabled by default.

 - `0` - `Display commands` forced to be available, menus defaults to not show commands